OlympusDAO/olympus-docs/docs/overview/07_boosted-liq-vaults.md

 Conversely, if the price of OHM decreases relative to the counter-asset (either by OHM depreciation or appreciation of the partner token), previously circulating OHM will now enter the liquidity pool and the protocol will have a claim on it.
 This decrease in the circulating supply of OHM should, all else being equal, push the price of OHM back up.

-*Note: It is important to note that the effectiveness of the vaults in dampening volatility is directly tied to the amount of liquidity that is provided.
-The more liquidity that is provided, the more effective the volatility-dampening effect will be.
+_It is important to note that the effectiveness of the vaults in dampening volatility is directly tied to the amount of liquidity that is provided.
+The more liquidity that is provided, the more effective the volatility-dampening effect will be._

 ## Operational Mechanisms